-Here are a few questions about Madrid, Spain and expat life that I get with some regularity…
+Here are a few questions about Barcelona, Madrid, Spain and expat life that I get with some regularity.

 Q: So who the hell are you?

-Q: How did you end up in Madrid?
+Q: How did you end up living in Spain?

 Q: Why is this blog called The Chorizo Chronicles?
 Couldn’t you have called it something more poetic, like Daniel’s Über Profound Musings on the Expat Experience?

-A: Coulda woulda shoulda.
+A: Woulda coulda shoulda.
 I chose The Chorizo Chronicles because it’s the opposite of poetic.
 Also, because the original version of this blog, over on Tumblr, was called Lard Hat (only 7 letters!) and I wanted to keep the pork thing going.